 Keep end-users informed and involved with IT projects

 - If end-users will be impacted by an IT project, involve them in the design and testing phase of the project.
-End-users are happy when they are heard.
+End-users are happy when they are heard so incorporate some of their thoughts and feedback when completing webui test processes to the project.
 Furthermore, they will be more likely to support the IT project when it goes into production.

 Apply Service Level Agreements